Ira Klein & Convivencia

 In 2021 I founded Convivencia (co-existence in Spanish) - a modern Ladino ensemble, featuring an international group of outstanding Boston-based folk performers.
 My aspiration with this group is to revive, celebrate, and expand the Ladino tradition.

-Hailing from Israel, Cyprus, Greece, Iran, and the US, Convivencia's musicians weave a rich tapestry of diverse musical influences, representing the multi-cultural vision that is the heart of Ladino culture.
+Hailing from Israel, Cyprus, Greece, Iran, and the US, Convivencia's musicians weave a rich tapestry of musical influences, representing the multi-cultural vision at the heart of Ladino culture.

 Convivencia has been a recipient of grants from the Cambridge Cultural Council and Club Passim.